jobrachem/sosip-survey/README.md

 This repository contains the data, code and manuscript for the *PsyFaKo Replication Crisis and Open Science Survey 2019*.

+## Project on the Open Science Framework

+You can find our project on the Open Science Framework: [https://osf.io/t3mak/](https://osf.io/t3mak/)

 ## How to reproduce our analyses

 1. Download or clone the repository from GitHub.